-When purchased in Sport mode, the RFA Sport comes stock with: Herrmans H-Black head light, Herrmans H-Trace Dynamo taillight, a dual leg kickstand, 24″ x 2.5″ Maxxis Hookworm tires, Sport MultiRack and X3 LockPocket.
+When purchased in Sport mode, the RFA Sport comes stock with: Herrmans H-Black head light, Herrmans H-Trace Dynamo taillight, the Ursus dual leg kickstand, 24″ x 2.5″ Maxxis Hookworm tires, the Sport MultiRack and an X3 LockPocket.

-When purchased in Utility mode, the RFA Utility comes stock with: Herrmans H-Black head light, Herrmans H-Trace Dynamo taillight, a dual leg kickstand, 24″ x 2.5″ Maxxis Hookworm tires, Utility MultiRack, RFA WheelSkirts, RFA SlingSet, PorterRack, PorterPack, X3 LockPocket and fenders.
+When purchased in Utility mode, the RFA Utility comes stock with: Herrmans H-Black head light, Herrmans H-Trace Dynamo taillight, the Ursus dual leg kickstand, 24″ x 2.5″ Maxxis Hookworm tires, the Utility MultiRack, RFA WheelSkirts, and an X3 LockPocket.

 What EdgeRunner/Stoker accessories will fit on the RFA?